 The Level Two Sourcer thinks in terms of categories:

 “Travel is a bad book category.
 Textbooks are a good category.”

-Level Three is where you identify what underlies value – principles that don’t discriminate by “category.”
+Level Three Sourcing is where you identify what underlies value on Amazon – principles that don’t discriminate by “category.”
 Value is free-range and equal-opportunity across lines of “category”.
 It can show itself anywhere (even romance novels).

 It’s not about titles or genres.
 It’s about the hidden forces that underlie it all.

 If all you did was read this article….

 Study those 4 principles and apply them in the field, and you’ll see your batting average (and Amazon profits) increase dramatically.

 Most of us are living under a false dichotomy: Believing we either must (impossibly) memorize the 50-million+ books in Amazon’s catalog, or turn into robots that scan everything randomly.